p3ym4nmhp/ffuzzer/README.md

 this script only works with python2 then you should install python2 on you machine with pip, with below instruction you can install both requirements under 1 minute

-- install python2
+install python2
   apt install -y python

-  -install pip
+install pip
    apt install -y pip

- - Dont worry, rest of libraries and dependecies will install during a execute python script
+Dont worry, rest of libraries and dependecies will install during a execute python script

  📌 How to Launch ?